 Note from Mike… I want to welcome Jim Magers to the LeadingAgile team.
 Jim is doing a project with me in Minneapolis, and I asked him to join me here and share some of his experiences from the field.
-You can learn more about Jim on his bio page.

 Your team is new to agile.

 So far, you’ve groomed and organized your backlog, defined your epics and features, and written some user stories.
 You’re pretty happy with the quality and definition around your acceptance criteria.
 The team has done some story sizing, and you’ve decomposed some number of stories into tasks and assigned ideal hour estimates to them.
 So, how do you know how many hours the team can take on to have a chance at a successful sprint?